Gay Ibiza Guide

 Ibiza Gay Bars

-Most of the gay bars, restaurants and cafes can be found in the town of Ibiza, between Carrer de la Mare de Déu (Calle de la Virgen in Castillian) in the portside Sa Penya, and in the Dalt Vila area.
+The majority of the gay bars, restaurants and cafes can be found in the town of Ibiza, between Carrer de la Mare de Déu (Calle de la Virgen in Castillian) in the portside Sa Penya, and in the Dalt Vila area.

 Ibiza Town (Eivissa) has a compact Old Town (Dalt Vila) that is perfect for strolling.
 The town is packed with bars and clubs with outdoor terraces buzzing on sultry summer evenings.
 Gays and straights mix with ease.